jennylynnramz/jennylynnramz/README.md

 I'm also on [HackerOne](https://hackerone.com/jennylynnramz) and [HackerRank](https://www.hackerrank.com/jennylynnramz)

-[Duolingo](https://www.duolingo.com/profile/JennyLynnramz), too if you're into that kind of things.
+[Duolingo](https://www.duolingo.com/profile/JennyLynnramz), too if you're into that kind of thing.
 (Check out my 365+ day streak!)

 ### **🔭 I’m currently working on:**